bibihanselman/catnip/README.md

 ## Introduction
 ### CATNIP is a work in progress.
 More detailed documentation coming soon!
 CATNIP is an interactive image analysis tool, soon to be released as a web application, intended for astronomical research.
 CATNIP is under active development in the Follette Lab at Amherst College.
-It supports flexible image rendering, processing, and intensity profile construction to seamlessly produce multipanel graphics that facilitate the multiwavelength comparison and empirical exploration of circumstellar (planet-forming) disk substructures.
+It supports flexible image rendering, processing, and intensity profile construction to facilitate the multiwavelength comparison and empirical exploration of circumstellar (planet-forming) disk substructures.
 To learn more about its capabilities, intended science purpose, and future functionality, please refer to my [AAS 245 iPoster](https://aas245-aas.ipostersessions.com/Default.aspx?s=3F-44-24-84-D2-F5-E5-2B-D7-22-BD-BF-42-BC-FD-D2).

 ## iCATNIP